 - Understanding how transition and green innovation dynamics co-evolve between different regions of the world, and especially between developed, emerging and developing economies

 We aim at creating an open and inclusive forum of exchange that enables the transitions community to benefit from salient theoretical and empirical debates in closely related fields.
 Our group will facilitate scholarly exchange through scientific activities, e.g. at international conferences and in focused workshops and webinars, but in the mid-term we also seek to promote GeoST thinking among practitioners, especially with civil society groups and policy-makers.

-As a first step, we organized a webinar series in the fall of 2020 that featured debates between transition scholars and geographers on salient theoretical interfaces.
-This way, we created an online meeting venue for scholars in the research community, and for discussing the priorities for further development.
+As a first step, we have organized two webinar series that feature debates between transition scholars and geographers on salient theoretical interfaces.
+In combination with our website and twitter account, we have created an online meeting venue for scholars in the research community.

 - Organize special sessions at international conferences, i.e. IST 2021, GCEG 2021